More Doklam-like Standoffs with China Likely in Future, Says Army Chief

 Army chief General Bipin Rawat said his message to troops is to not let their guard down,.
 (PTI)

-Pune: China is attempting to “change the status quo” on its border with India and incidents like the ongoing standoff in the Doklam area are likely to "increase" in future, Army Chief General Bipin Rawat said on Saturday.
+Pune: With China attempting to “change the status quo” on the Indo-China border, incidents like the Doklam standoff are likely to "increase" in the future, Army Chief General Bipin Rawat threatened on Saturday.

 “The recent standoff in the Doklam plateau by the Chinese side attempting to change the status quo are issues which we need to be wary about, and I think such kind of incidents are likely to increase in the future," Rawat said.

-He was delivering the General B C Joshi Memorial Lecture on ‘India’s Challenges in the Current Geo-Strategic Construct’ organised by the Department of Defence and Strategic Studies of Savitribai Phule Pune University here this evening.
+The Army chief was delivering the General B C Joshi Memorial Lecture on ‘India’s Challenges in the Current Geo-Strategic Construct’.
+The event was being organised by the Department of Defence and Strategic Studies of Savitribai Phule Pune University here on Saturday evening.

+Later, while speaking to the reporters on the sidelines, he explained the statement and said, "We should not be complacent.
+Let us say that this standoff is resolved, but our troops should not feel that it cannot happen again in another sector.”

 "Pockets of dispute and contested claims to the territory continue to exist.
 These are due to differing perceptions on the alignments of the Line of Actual Control (LAC).”